Nuventix

 As of September 25, 2007, Ample Communications, Inc. was acquired by Mindspeed Technologies, Inc. Ample Communications, Inc. develops silicon solutions for optimizing networking infrastructure.
 The company provides Ethernet MACs for increasing the performance of enterprise and wide-area networks.
 It offers integrated MACs that optimize Ethernet aggregation, as well as Gigabit Ethernet silicon solutions for the PC market.
 The company provides its products for various applications, including Ethernet switches and routers, Internet appliances, access devices in enterprise and metro applications, IPTV equipment, metro Ethernet, wireless/cellular backhaul, and Ethernet over SONET applications.
 Ample Communications, Inc. was founded in 2000 and is headquartered in Fremont, California.

-Inoveon Corporation is a medical services company based in Oklahoma City, Oklahoma, focused on providing solutions for the detection, staging, and monitoring of eye diseases, specifically diabetic retinopathy, macular degeneration, and glaucoma.
-Founded in 1997, Inoveon offers advanced technologies, including iScan, which assesses diabetic retinopathy and macular edema, and the INOVEON System, designed to enhance compliance rates among physician groups for managing these conditions.
-As a subsidiary of Ifa Systems Ag since 2010, Inoveon aims to support healthcare providers in delivering quality care to patients with eye-related diseases, ultimately working to preserve eyesight.
+Inoveon Corporation is a medical services company based in Oklahoma City, Oklahoma, that specializes in developing solutions for the detection, staging, and monitoring of eye diseases such as diabetic retinopathy, macular degeneration, and glaucoma.
+Founded in 1997, the company offers advanced technologies, including the iScan system, which is designed to detect and evaluate diabetic retinopathy and macular edema.
+Additionally, the INOVEON System works closely with physician groups to enhance compliance rates for diabetic retinopathy care.
+By providing innovative tools for eye health, Inoveon aims to improve patient outcomes and preserve eyesight.
+As of November 2010, Inoveon operates as a subsidiary of Ifa Systems AG.

 Chiaro Networks